Mid-turnaround, J.C. Penney boosts borrowing capacity

-(Reuters) - J.C.
-Penney Co Inc (JCP.N) has increased its borrowing capacity under a bank credit facility to $1.85 billion and expanded the accordion feature of the facility to $400 million, giving the retailer more flexibility as it works on a turnaround.
+(Reuters) - Retailer J.C.
+Penney Co Inc (JCP.N) increased its borrowing capacity under a bank credit facility by $100 million to $1.85 billion and expanded an option to borrow more at a later date, raising concerns among analysts as it works on a turnaround.

 “As we enter the second year of our transformation, today’s announcement reflects the confidence of our banking group in our long-term strategy and further strengthens our liquidity position as we continue to execute our plan,” J.C.
 Penny Chief Financial Officer Ken Hannah said in a statement on Tuesday.